amal-2006/Correlation_Regression/README.md

 ## DATE:
-# Correlation and regression for data analysis
+# Experiment 03: Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line